 Information Systems Association (ISA)

-ISA was established to enhance the academic, professional, and social experience of MSB Information Systems students.
+ISA was established to enhance the academic, professional, and social experience of MS in Information Systems students.
 ISA provides networking opportunities to connect students with industry professionals.

 We, the members of the Information Systems Association, in order to strengthen connections of all MSIS students among the entire Robert H. Smith community, to enhance the overall experience for its students, and to maximize the value of the Robert H. Smith Information Systems brand, establish this Constitution of The Information Systems Association.